On transverse $R$-covered minimal foliations: Non separated leaves and expansion of holonomy

-\begin{proposition} Let $\cF$ be a Anosov foliation and let $r: [0, \infty) \to M$ a ray contained in a leaf $L$ of $\cF$ with the property that it has expanding holonomy in one side.
-Then, it has expanding holonomy in both sides. \end{proposition}
+\begin{proposition} Let $\cF$ be a Anosov foliation and let $r: [0, \infty) \to M$ a properly embedded ray contained in a leaf $L$ of $\cF$ with the property that it has expanding holonomy in one side.
+Then, it has expanding holonomy on both sides. \end{proposition}

 \begin{proof} The conclusion is unchanged by taking any finite cover, so we may assume that the foliation $\cF$ is transversely orientable.